 It wasn’t until these days that I began reconsidering my stance on “mommy and me” dressing—and it turned into all because of me -and-a-1/2-12 months-vintage.
 She’ll waltz into my room carrying a striped get dressed and immediately go to my drawer and pick out out a similar sample for me to wear.
 She’ll ask to match our pajamas when it’s bedtime.
 When I get home from work and alternate, she’ll strive on anything coat or footwear I’d been sporting that day.

 And it’s no longer simply my daughter who does this.
-Sylvana Ward Durrett, from the posh children’s web site Maisonette, says that “mommy and me” is a big part of its enterprise, and interest comes from dad and mom and children alike: “They need to put on your shoes, your handbags, your attire—giving them that capability, in a valuable matching PJ set or a summer cowl-up is a win for each.”
-The demand has been so high, she says, that Maisonette now has its personal devoted phase, dubbed Maman & Míni.
+From the posh children’s website Maisonette, Sylvana Ward Durrett says that “mommy and me” is a big part of its enterprise.
+Interest comes from dad and mom and children alike: “They need to put on your shoes, your handbags, your attire—giving them that capability, in a valuable matching PJ set or a summer cowl-up is a win for each.”
+She says that the demand has been so high that Maisonette now has its personal devoted phase, dubbed Maman & Míni.
 (She informs me that “daddy and me” swim sells properly too.)

-The experiential aspect is what’s crucial to buyers—and to me too.
+The experiential aspect is what’s crucial to buyers—and me too.
 Of path, I indulge my daughter when she insists we coordinate our stripes.
 I’m now not going to lie: I love that my daughter does this.
-It’s fantastically sweet.
+It’s delightful.
 (Plus, in our complementary clothing, we actually appearance…form of sublime?)
 Besides, it makes her so satisfied.
 I don’t need to deny her that joy.